garett09/Iesu-artisan/README.md

 - **Requirements Analyst** : _Derick De Jesus._

 ## Changelog | Documentation

+- [v1.0.1]: _Initial release._

+- On **November 2021**, The backend was finished and the website is now live.

+- On **October 2021**, The Front end design was finished.

+- On **21 September 2021**, The group had finalized the mockup of the website and has been presented to the client.

 - On **15 September 2021**, The group have finalized the version 2 prototype that was presented to the client.
 We now have a verbal consent regarding the approval, however the group must still create an agreement form the will be given to the client.